theDovelyDev/theprojectfolder/cloudresumechallenge/blog_cloudresumechallenge.md

 ## Frontend

-I worked through a YT video or two in order to create a HTML/CSS protfolio site before taking on the

-I used [TechwithLucy](https://www.youtube.com/watch?v=sCQwEVhCvTg)'s S3 bucket policy.
-(You should check out her YT page.)

-While I struggled with securing my site with HTTPS, I took a break from
+Having built an HTML/CSS website and hosted via S3 previously, I breezed through Steps 2-4.
+After reading some AWS documentation and skimming a video, I jumped into the next step and struggled thought securing my site with HTTPS because I'd orginally created a single bucket instead of two.
+After a week of mostly error, reading documentation and watching more videos, I finally sat down one day after work, deleted everything from both buckets and started over.
+Twenty minutes and a [great walkthrough](https://www.youtube.com/watch?v=mls8tiiI3uc) later, I had a freshly secured static site using Route53, ACM and Amazon CloudFront services.

 ## Backend